A Novel Two-Parameter Penalty: Relaxation Degree Analysis and Sparse Signal Recovery: Conclusions

 \section{Conclusions}

-This article introduces a minimization model via a non-convex transformed $\ell_p$ (TLp) penalty function with two parameters $a\in(0,\infty)$ and $p\in (0,1]$, where the case $p=1$ was previously investigated by Zhang and Xin in \cite{ZX17,ZX18}.
+This article introduces a minimization framework via a nonconvex two-parameter penalty function $P_{a,p}$ with $a\in(0,\infty)$ and $p\in (0,1]$, which reduces to the TL1 minimization model investigated by Zhang and Xin in \cite{ZX17,ZX18}.
 We propose the concept of the relaxation degree RD$_P$ of a penalty function $P$, which is one of the novelty of this article.
 This relaxation degree RD$_P$ provides a quantitative measure of how closely a separable penalty function $P$ approximates $\ell_0$, which is very effective and helpful, especially when penalty functions are hard to visually distinguish.
-We then introduce the TLp penalty function $P_{a,p}$ and, using the relaxation degree RD$_P$, prove that it has higher approximation degree to $\ell_0$ compared with $P_p$ and $\ell_a^p$.
-Moreover, applying the sparse convex-combination technique developed by Cai and Zhang in \cite{CZ14} and, independently, G. Xu and Z. Xu in \cite{xx13} (for $\ell_1$) and Zhang and Li in \cite{ZL19} for $\ell_p$ with $p\in (0,1]$, we also establish the exact and the stable sparse signal recovery based on the restricted isometry property (RIP), whose upper bound reduces, when $p\in (0,1]$ and as $a\to\infty$, to the sharp RIP bound obtained by Zhang and Li in \cite{ZL19} and, especially, recovers the well-known sharp bound $\delta_{2s}<\frac{\sqrt{2}}{2}$ when $p=1$.
+Using the relaxation degree, we prove that the proposed $P_{a,p}$ has a higher approximation degree to $\ell_0$ compared with $P_p$ and $\ell_a^p$.
+Moreover, applying the sparse convex-combination technique developed by Cai and Zhang in \cite{CZ14} and, independently, by G. Xu and Z. Xu in \cite{xx13} for $\ell_1$ and Zhang and Li in \cite{ZL19} for $\ell_p$ with $p\in (0,1]$, we also establish the exact and the stable sparse signal recovery based on the restricted isometry property (RIP), whose upper bound reduces, when $p\in (0,1]$ and as $a\to\infty$, to the sharp RIP bound obtained by Zhang and Li in \cite{ZL19} and, especially, recovers the well-known sharp bound $\delta_{2s}<\frac{\sqrt{2}}{2}$ when $p=1$.

 The IRLSTLp algorithm discussed in this article consists of a modified iteratively re-weighted least squares method and the difference of convex functions algorithm (DCA).
 We conduct some numerical experiments to show the nice performance of the IRLSTLp algorithm and also the robustness of the IRLSTLp algorithm under different degrees of matrix coherence by adjusting parameters.
-These experimental results precisely reflex the flexibility and the stronger sparsity-promotion capability of the proposed TLp minimization model.
+These experimental results precisely reflex the flexibility and the stronger sparsity-promotion capability of the proposed $P_{a,p}$ minimization framework.